-- International trade theories, e.g. mercantilism, absolute cost advantage (Adam Smith), principle of comparative cost advantage (David Ricardo), theory of factor endowments, product cycle theory, imperfect competition etc.
+- International trade theories, e.g. mercantilism, absolute cost advantage (Adam Smith), the principle of comparative cost advantage (David Ricardo), the theory of factor endowments, product cycle theory, imperfect competition, etc.

-- International trade policy, e.g., global trade and trade liberalisation, structures and stages of regional integration, basic theory of regional integration, worldwide integration projects.
+- International trade policy, e.g., global trade and trade liberalization, structures and stages of regional integration, the basic theory of regional integration, worldwide integration projects.

 Content International Macroeconomics: